walesch-yan/argussight/docs/devs/overview.md

 To add [video processes](../usage/processes.md) to your streams, you need to create [Redis Pub/Sub](https://redis.io/docs/latest/develop/interact/pubsub/) channels as input to the processes.
 For a full explanation on how to connect the input streams to the processes, check out the [Vprocess](./vprocess.md) class and our [Configurations](../usage/configurations.md) section.

 We recommend using [MXCuBE's Video-Streamer](https://github.com/mxcube/video-streamer) to start a [Redis Pub/Sub](https://redis.io/docs/latest/develop/interact/pubsub/) Channel from any camera device or stream.

+---

+## Benefits of Source Obfuscation

+The introduction of the [Abstraction-Layer](./video-layer.md) allows source obfuscation for streams, this has the following benefits:

+- **Enhanced Security**: Prevents unauthorized access to the stream sources by exposing only the abstraction layer's port.
+- **Simplified Client Configuration**: Clients need only the abstraction layer's port and endpoint, reducing configuration complexity.
+- **Stream Source Independence**: Allows changes to stream sources without requiring client-side updates.